CagoThaPlug/LEECH/README.md

 - Discord: .zalc (User ID: 242837834120036353)
 - Discord: cagomyre (User ID: 1072925304982614138)
-- Discord: bilbomyre (User ID: 693075521051033602)

-I only have these 2 discord I will never PM you from another. <br> If you get a PM from someone claiming to be me, it is not me.
+I only have these 2 Discord's I will never PM you from another. <br> If you get a PM from someone claiming to be me, it is not me.
-Same goes for Bilbo's discord.

 ---